-This article was updated on Sept.
-10, 2019 to include the latest news of the short-term rental law enforcement in Boston and Denver.
+This article was updated on Oct.
+16, 2019 to include the latest news of the short-term rental law in Jersey City.

 But the short-term rental industry is not without controversy.
 Hanging in the balance is the ever-present question: Whether to regulate it more strictly to preserve local culture and keep local residents from being priced out, or allow it to thrive and reap the benefits of booming tourism?